qooxdoo/qxl.dialog/README.md

     package.
 All form elements, including those provided with this package, are now registered in a standard way.
-This means that user applications can register form elements not provided by this package, and include them in forms created this package.
+This means that user applications can register form elements not provided by this package, and include them in forms created using this package.
-- Added a generic multi-column form renderer, and the ability for a application to easily provide its own form renderer.
+- Added a generic multi-column form renderer, and the ability for an application to easily provide its own form renderer.
 - Arbitrary propery settings can be provided to any form element.
 - Arbitrary events can be handled from any form element.